jonchun/gd-ecs/README.md

 		for e in entities:
 			print(e)
 	```
 	This Jump system requires an Entity to have `C_Jump` and `C_KinematicMotion2D` components to even consider looking at the Entity.
 However, because I've provided an optional `entity_filter`, it now will do a check on the `class_name()` of the Entity before passing it into the system ticks.

+	The following code is completely equivalent to the above.
 	```
 	class_name S_Jump
 	extends System